clgp2/baCode/README.md

 * use notebooks/02-processing.ipynb to turn the data into input to the neural network by tokenizing it on word and subword level

 General:
-* use scripts/02-processing.py to tokenize a text file on word and subword level.
-The word-level tokenizer used here ([sacremoses](https://github.com/rsennrich/subword-nmt)) is language-dependent, this means that input is a text file in only one language.
+* use scripts/02-processing.py to tokenize a text file on word (step 1) and subword (step 2) level.

+The word-level tokenizer used here ([sacremoses](https://github.com/alvations/sacremoses)) is language-dependent, this means that input must be a text file in only one language.
+Documentation on the subword-level tokenizer can be found [here](https://github.com/rsennrich/subword-nmt).

 4. **Train and test the data**

 Information about how to use JoeyNMT to train and test an neural machine translation system is found on the oficial documentation [here](https://github.com/joeynmt/joeynmt)

 * see configs/ for the used config files for L1, L2 and L3 datasets.
 The only setting difference between the three config files is the validation frequency.